Wyoming Roundup

 Wyoming Roundup is a 1952 American Western film directed by Thomas Carr and written by Daniel B. Ullman.
-The film stars Whip Wilson, Tommy Farrell, Phyllis Coates, Richard Emory, Robert J. Wilke and I. Stanford Jolley.
+The film stars Whip Wilson in his final leading role, Tommy Farrell, Phyllis Coates, Richard Emory, Robert J. Wilke and I. Stanford Jolley.
 The film was released on November 9, 1952, by Monogram Pictures.

 Plot

+Whip and Bob ride into Willow, Wyoming looking for work as cowhands.
+With the beef market dormant the pair are hired as lawmen to replace a murdered town marshal and prevent a range war.